Mago281/sqlalchemy-challenge/README.md

 ## Part 1:	Analysed and Explored the Climate Data

-For this part of the challenge, I have used Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
+For this part of the challenge, I have used Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.

 Specifically, I used SQLAlchemy ORM queries, Pandas, and Matplotlib and completed the following steps: